Tuesday Tips: London Business School Essays, Tips for 2022-2023

 Therefore, you will likely need to maximize other parts of the application, like your resume and recommendations.
 Talk to your recommenders about the experiences in your background you might want to highlight through their letters.
 Also, use your resume to describe critical moments at work.

 Start your research brainstorm by learning all you can about the culture at London Business School.
 This will help you answer these London Business School essays.
 Knowing the culture can help you prepare the rest of your application for admission.

 One of the best ways to get to know LBS is to visit the campus and interact with a London Business School Student Ambassador.
-However, the COVID-19 pandemic has complicated in-person visits at the moment.
-In the meantime, take advantage of the school’s twice-weekly virtual information sessions.
+Take advantage of the school’s many virtual information sessions.
 Once you have a good sense of the school and how you will take advantage of the opportunity to attend LBS, you will be better prepared to approach the essay questions.